RightsCon Participation and Privacy

 Our Priority

 At its core, RightsCon is a platform and a gathering space for those working to defend and extend our human rights in the most challenging of circumstances.
-It is an opportunity designed to bring practitioners across stakeholder lines together, in order to generate an agenda for a rights-respecting digital future.
+It is a convening designed to bring practitioners across stakeholder lines together, in order to build an agenda for a rights-respecting digital future.

 As hosts, our number one priority in planning RightsCon is to ensure that we take all necessary and appropriate steps to protect vulnerable and at risk groups.
-It is our commitment that RightsCon should be and remain a safe space for open discussions without fear of intimidation or threat of reprisal.
+It is our aim for RightsCon to be and remain a safe space for open discussions, where community members can participate without fear of harassment or harm.

-Below are some important considerations and processes that we have developed to ensure that RightsCon continues to be a space that is both inclusive and safe.
+Below are some important considerations and processes that we have developed in our efforts to have RightsCon as a space that is both inclusive and safe.

 Participation